Arielle0222/Data_Analysis/README.md

-# Data Analysis Repository
+# 👩‍🔧 Hi There!

-Welcome to the **Data Analysis Repository**, which showcases the application of data analysis techniques relevant to autonomous driving and smart mobility engineering.
-As part of my journey to become an Autonomous Driving and Smart Mobility Engineer, I have explored and developed data analysis skills in this domain.
-While Python is my primary tool, I am also proficient in SQL for managing and querying large datasets.
+Welcome to the **Data Analysis** Repository, where you can explore projects applying data analysis techniques essential for **autonomous driving and smart mobility engineering.**

+As part of my journey to become an Autonomous Driving and Smart Mobility Engineer, I have been exploring and developing data analysis skills in this field.
+Python is my primary tool, and I also plan to conduct data analysis using SQL soon.

 ---